Idokr1/Shopping-Checkout/README.md

 # Shopping Checkout App

-A simple and easy to use HTML & JS based shopping checkout application.
+A simple and easy to use HTML & JavaScript based shopping checkout application.

 ## Features
 - HTML validations